Nurse Practitioner

 Schedules for Ordering

-The NP Schedules for Ordering, located in Appendix 2 for the Standards for the Practice of Primary Health Care Nurse Practitioners , outline the screening and diagnostic interventions and drugs that may be ordered or prescribed by the NP.
+The NP Schedules for Ordering, located in Appendix 1 for the Standards of Practice for Nurse Practitioners , outline the screening and diagnostic interventions and drugs that may be ordered or prescribed by the NP.
 These schedules are established through recommendations of the Nurse Practitioner Therapeutics Committee (NPTC) and approved by the NANB Board of Directors and the Minister of Health.

 Controlled Drugs and Substances